 *video footage provided by Gabi Blanco.
 Thank you Gabi!

 Think Art Therapy might be right for you?

-In her private practice, Carolyn uses creative expression to help you or your child gain awareness of thoughts, feelings and behaviors and to practice skills and strategies for living a joyful life.
+In her private practice, Carolyn uses creative expression to help people gain awareness of thoughts, feelings and behaviors and to practice skills and strategies for living a joyful life.
 If you'd like to learn more about her approach and whether she may be a good match for you, get in touch for a free consultation.

 Blue Cross and Blue Shield